Giving back to those who are there for us: a marathon for First Responders

 First Responders are a special sub-group in the well-being of our communities.
 The pandemic thrust the people who face crises every day into the spotlight.
 They have become heroes in our eyes more and more.
 The Ottawa First Responders Foundation works to support their mental health and this year, they have a young champion running to raise awareness and funds for First Responders and their families.

-Jade Aitken is a 16-year-old Ottawan who is getting ready to walk/run her first marathon as part of a family campaign to support First Responders in Ottawa.
+Jade Aitken is a 16-year-old Ottawan who is getting ready to walk/run her first marathon as part of a Scotiabank Charity Challenge campaign to support First Responders in Ottawa.
 Jade has been running the past year and a half and will walk (and jog) her first marathon along the Ottawa River Parkway on Victoria Day Weekend.
 “Over the past few months I have learned so much about the foundation and really wanted to help since we have family and friends on the front-line.”

 “I want to give back, especially right now.
 With COVID, I was wondering what I could do, and what was safe, because this foundation is doing important mental health work.
 By walking and running I can raise awareness and funds for the front-line.
 I hope to inspire people my age, and others, to give back too.”